alekthehero/HorizonHackation/README.md

 Horizon AI Hackathon.
-StoryRX a LLM tool for diagnosing and education of all thing medical!
+StoryRX a LLM tool for diagnosing and education of all things medical!

 Your Health, Your Story.